1 Legal framework

 4.2 What information is included in the aircraft register?
 Is this publicly accessible?

-According to the Law of Civil Aviation (2920/1983), the Aircraft Register includes the following particulars:
+According to the Civil Aviation Law 2920, which came into effect on 19 October 1983, the Aircraft Register includes the following information:

-• the means by which the owner acquired title to the aircraft (eg, through a sale agreement or pursuant to a forced sale); and
+- the manner in which the owner acquired title to the aircraft (eg, via a sale agreement or forced sale); and

 4.3 What are the formal and documentary requirements for registration of an aircraft?
 What is the process for registration?
 What is the effect of registration?
 What is the effect of deregistration?

-The requirements on the registration of aircraft are set out in the Civil Aviation Law.
-Article 3 of the Civil Aviation Law defines an ‘aircraft' as any type of vehicle that derives support and cruises in the air.
+The requirements for aircraft registration are set forth in the Civil Aviation Law.
+Article 3 defines an ‘aircraft' as any type of vehicle deriving lift and operating in the air.

-The Civil Aviation Law provides that the acquisition of a right of ownership, a mortgage or any other real right over an aircraft by a person that relies in good faith on the information recorded in the Aircraft Register will be upheld as valid.
-This also applies in cases where any legal steps are taken for the benefit of the recorded owner of such a right or where the recorded owner enters into a contract with a third party disposing of such a right.
+The Civil Aviation Law provides that acquisition of ownership, a mortgage or any other real right over an aircraft by a person acting in good faith based on the information recorded in the Aircraft Register will be upheld as valid.
+This also applies to any legal steps taken:

 4.4 If your jurisdiction has ratified the Cape Town Convention, can a local law deregistration power of attorney be acquired by a lessor/financier, and if so, does it provide any additional protection for such parties?

-As a power of attorney may be revoked by the grantor, it may not constitute reliable protection.
+Since a power of attorney may be revoked by the grantor under Turkish law, it may not serve as reliable protection on its own.

 4.5 What are the formal and documentary requirements for registration of an aircraft lease?
 What is the process for registration?
 What is the effect of registration?
 What is the effect of deregistration?